Do we need to have any experience?

 What will it be like?

-We play simple games like tossing an imaginary object, repeating patterns, pretending you are at a zoo/in a car/on the moon.
-Sometimes we'll play all together, sometimes we'll break into smaller groups or pairs/family units.
+We play simple games that might involve household props, pretending you're a penguin/alien/rockstar/Trumpsupporter, speaking in alphabetized patterns or creating new middle names.
+Sometimes we'll play all together as one unit, sometimes we'll break into smaller groups or pairs/family units.
 Improv is collaborative, supportive and fun.
 And you don't need experience or have to "be funny."
 You're funny just the way you are!

 Are there any rules?